JAFishbone/SEstimator/README.txt

 Copyright (C) 2020-2022 Justin A Fishbone

 This package contains the S-Estimator package that includes the S-q estimator discussed in:

-Fishbone, J.A., Mili, L. (2023?).
+Fishbone, J.A., Mili, L. (Accepted 2022).
 New Highly Efficient High-Breakdown Estimator of Multivariate Scatter and Location for Elliptical Distributions.
 Canadian Journal of Statistics.

+Fishbone, J.A., Mili, L. (2023?).
+Highly Robust Complex Covariance Estimators with Applications to Sensor Array Processing.
 ...

 INSTALLATION